Quick answer

 Cost matters, especially if you are generating video regularly.
 Here is a more detailed look at what each model costs in practice.

 Seedance 2.0 runs approximately $0.60 per clip through the API.
 Dreamina offers a small allocation of free credits, but the free tier is limited enough that you will hit the ceiling quickly with regular use.
-Through Starrd, credit packs start at $2.99 for a single credit, $9.99 for a five-credit pack, and $24.99 for a fifteen-credit studio pack — with per-credit pricing improving at each tier.
+Through Starrd, credit packs start at $5.99 for a single credit, $15.99 for a three-credit trio, $25.99 for a five-credit pack, and $42.99 for a ten-credit studio pack — with per-credit pricing improving at each tier.

 Kling 3.0 is the most affordable at roughly $0.50 per clip.
 The free tier is the most generous in the industry, giving new users enough credits to produce real content without paying.
 Monthly subscriptions start at $6.99 and include a credit allocation that drops the effective per-clip cost below $0.40 for regular users.